Pat Cipollone: Objections to Trump's claims of 2020 election fraud

 In January 2021, Cipollone was present at a White House meeting where he reportedly argued against a proposal to replace acting attorney general Jeffrey A. Rosen with Jeffrey Clark, the acting head of the Justice Department's Civil Division.
-Clark, unlike Rosen, was willing to pursue Trump's claims of election fraud and help Trump overturn the 2020 election results.
+Clark, unlike Rosen, was willing to pursue Trump's baseless claims of election fraud and help Trump overturn the 2020 election results.
 Specifically, Clark wanted to send a letter to Georgia state legislators urging them to void Biden's win in their state, and Cipollone strongly objected to this.
 One official later said, "Pat pretty much saved Rosen's job that day."

 While Trump pursued schemes to stay in power that led to the January 6, 2021 attack on the U.S. Capitol, Cipollone and members of his team threatened to resign on principle.
 On March 31, 2022, Jared Kushner told the House select committee investigating the January 6 attack that he had been aware of Cipollone's objections but that he had dismissed and ignored them as mere "whining".
 The tape of Kushner's interview was revealed at the committee's first public hearing on June 9, 2022.